 Making a Bakery Style Buttercream Frosting

 I'm sure it must be frustrating to have fun decorating a cake with your kids only to have them refuse to eat it because they don't like the frosting!
-I personally like almost all kinds of frosting, but I will do my best to give you some recipes that your kids will enjoy.
+I like almost all kinds of frosting, but I will do my best to give you some recipes your kids will enjoy.

-It might be difficult to pinpoint the style of frosting you're looking for, but I'll give it a shot.
+It might be challenging to pinpoint the style of frosting you're looking for, but I'll give it a shot.
 Thank you for sending in the recipe you used.
 This gives us a place to start.

-- 1/2 cup margarine
+- ½ cup margarine

-- 1/2 cup shortening
+- ½ cup shortening

-- 1/8 salt
+- ⅛ salt

 - 2 teaspoons vanilla

-- 1/8 almond extract
+- ⅛ almond extract

 - 5 cups powdered sugar